Can Saxenda (Liraglutide) Cause Hair Loss?

-Both substances affect serotonin levels, potentially leading to dangerous interactions
+Both substances affect serotonin levels, which can lead to dangerous interactions including a heightened risk of serotonin syndrome.

-Light, occasional drinking may be tolerated by some patients, but complete avoidance is safest
+Light, occasional drinking may be tolerated by some patients on stable therapy, but complete avoidance is the safest approach.

-Alcohol can worsen depression and anxiety symptoms that paroxetine is meant to treat
+Alcohol can worsen the depression and anxiety symptoms that paroxetine is prescribed to treat.

 Paroxetine belongs to a class of antidepressants called selective serotonin reuptake inhibitors (SSRIs).
 It works by increasing serotonin levels in the brain, a neurotransmitter that regulates mood, sleep, and emotional well-being.
 This mechanism helps alleviate symptoms of depression, anxiety disorders, post-traumatic stress disorder (PTSD), and panic disorder.